gisel-uninorte/SimpleDistributionPowerFlow.jl/README.md

 Grid topology is discovered based on input line segments, transformers and the switches states information, and the graph is plotting even without bus_coords file or with missing bus location information.
 Power flow evaluation takes in account the discovered topology, spot and distributed loads and distributed generation if any.

-Results are saved in current directory by default or in the directory specified by _output_ argument.

 ## Installation
 ```julia
 julia> using Pkg